P-ful/Mongque/README.md

 ## Limitation

-We provide only Finder supporting find in MongoDB.
+We provide only 'Finder' supporting the find method in MongoDB.
-Also some operators such as evaluation or geo-spatial are not supported in this version.
+Also some operators such as evaluation or geo-spatial are not yet supported in this version.

 ## Next

-We will provide Inserter, Updater and Deleter soon and unsupported operators.
+We will provide Inserter, Updater, Deleter, and unsupported operators continuously.

 ## Tutorial